Enterprise

-What Is an Agile Release Train?
-The Lean Way to Launch Your Enterprise Software
+Agile Release Train: The Way to Launch Your Software

 You can use Agile release trains (ARTs) as a way of applying scaled Agile framework (SAFe) principles at your enterprise.
 Learn everything you need to know about ARTs in this easy-to-follow guide.